omni-us/pagexml/py-pagexml/API.rst

       * *overlap_thr* :

-           Overlapping score threshold for copying.
+           Overlapping score threshold.
+If overlap below threshold, TextLine is copied to the page region.

       * *overlap_type* :